xcart/xcart-docs/_pages/kb_en/modules/taxjar/getting_started.md

 ---
 To enable TaxJar Sales Tax Automation at your X-Cart store, follow the steps below:

 1. Get an account with [TaxJar](https://app.taxjar.com/sign_up "Getting started with TaxJar Sales Tax Automation") to get an API token.
-You will need to enter it on the ”TaxJar Sales Tax Automation” module settings page in your X-Cart store.
+You will need to enter it on the ”TaxJar Sales Tax Automation” addon settings page in your X-Cart store.

 2. Configure your company settings and tax profile in TaxJar.